dsaidgovsg/terraform-modules/modules/aws-auth/README.md

 [account ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html)
 of the `current` account.

-You can acheive something similar using the [`aws_iam_role`](https://www.terraform.io/docs/providers/aws/r/iam_role.html) resource in Terraform.
+You can achieve something similar using the [`aws_iam_role`](https://www.terraform.io/docs/providers/aws/r/iam_role.html) resource in Terraform.

 ### IAM policy for role in `other` account